Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Numerical experiments

 \subsection{Refinement strategy evaluation}

 In this section we take a detailed look at the concrete refinement decisions of Algorithm~\ref{alg:mark_and_refine}.
 Figure~\ref{fig:level_refinement} depicts the error $\mathcal{E}_u(u_{N,r,n})$, the total estimator $\eta(u_{N,r,n})$ and the three estimator contributions $\eta_{\mathrm{det}}(u_{N,r,n})$, $\eta_{\mathrm{sto}}(u_{N,r,n})$ and $\eta_{\mathrm{alg}}(u_{N,r,n})$ exemplarily for the lognormal experiments on the L-shaped domain for $p=1$ with fast decay $\sigma=4$ (left) and $p=3$ with slow decay $\sigma=2$ (right).
 The background patterns indicate by color which of the estimator parts dominate in the respective iteration.
 The background hatches display the quantity that Algorithm~\ref{alg:mark_and_refine} chooses to increase based on the dominating estimator contribution and the estimated minimal Gramian eigenvalue.
-To provide a more detailed view on the stochastic refinement, we distinguish between an increase in the polynomial degrees of the stochastic space and the activation of additional modes.
+To provide a more detailed view on the stochastic refinement, we distinguish between an increase of the dimension of already active modes and the activation of additional modes.

-In the case of the linear FE space $p=1$ with slow decay $\sigma=4$ (Figure~\ref{fig:level_refinement}, left) each estimator contribution dominates at some point, which confirms that the error bound indeed relies on all three of them.
-We also note that even though $\eta_{\mathrm{alg}}(u_{N,r,n})$ dominates several times in the first few iterations, Algorithm~\ref{alg:resample} causes an increase of the VMC training samples only after extensively refining the spatial mesh $\mathcal{T}$ and the dimension of the first mode $d_1$.
+In both cases displayed in Figure~\ref{fig:level_refinement} we observe that each estimator contribution dominates in at least one iteration.
+This confirms that adaptive refinement of finite element space, stochastic space and number of training samples is essential to reduce the approximation error.
+In the case of the linear FE space $p=1$ with fast decay $\sigma=4$ (Figure~\ref{fig:level_refinement}, left), we note that even though $\eta_{\mathrm{alg}}(u_{N,r,n})$ dominates several times in the first few iterations, Algorithm~\ref{alg:resample} causes an increase of the VMC training samples only after extensively refining the spatial mesh $\mathcal{T}$ and the dimension of the first mode $d_1$.
 Due to the fast decay $\sigma=4$, the number of modes has to be increased only once and only after extensive refinement of the other quantities.
-In the case of the cubic FE space $p=3$ with fast decay $\sigma=2$ (Figure~\ref{fig:level_refinement}, right), the emphasis of Algorithm~\ref{alg:mark_and_refine} lies on the refinement of the stochastic space in the first iterations.
+In the case of the cubic FE space $p=3$ with slow decay $\sigma=2$ (Figure~\ref{fig:level_refinement}, right), the emphasis of Algorithm~\ref{alg:mark_and_refine} lies on the refinement of the stochastic space in the first iterations.